Respiratory Syncytial Virus (RSV)

 Immunization of Newborn/Infant with Monoclonal Antibody

-Infants younger than 8 months should receive a RSV monoclonal antibody if their mother was not vaccinated during that pregnancy.
-The younger an infant, the higher the risk of severe illness due to infection with RSV.
-Therefore, it is recommended to administer RSV antibody within 1 week of birth, ideally during birth hospitalization.
-However, administration can occur during any health care visit, including well-child visits.
+Infants younger than 8 months should receive an RSV monoclonal antibody if their mother was not vaccinated during that pregnancy.
+Newborn and very young infants have the highest risk of severe illness due to infection with RSV.
+Therefore, it is recommended to administer RSV monoclonal antibody within 1 week of birth, ideally during birth hospitalization.
+Administration can occur during any health care visit, including well-child visits, if not done prior to discharge from the hospital.

 For additional information see the AAP Policy Statement on Prevention of RSV Disease